 3.3.6 Irrigation practices

-It is evinced from Table 9 that the cent percent (100.0%) of the respondents were highly to moderately involved in using fresh water for irrigation purpose and almost all of them (97.5%) were moderately to partially involved in using dam water for irrigation purpose.
-Conversely, they were reluctant to use rainwater for irrigation purpose, and a substantial portion (87.5%) of them opined that they did not utilize it for irrigation.
+Table 9 show that 100% of the respondents were highly to moderately involved in using fresh water for irrigation purpose and almost all the farmers (97.5%) were moderately to partially involved in using dam water for irrigation purpose.
+Conversely, they were reluctant to use rainwater for irrigation purpose, and a substantial portion (87.5%) of farmers opined that they did not utilize it for irrigation.

 Table 9.
 Distribution of the respondents according to their irrigation practices